 Confidentiality

 The Applicants must ensure that all its contacts with IDH, with regards to the tender, during the tender procedure take place exclusively in writing by email tender@idhtrade.org.
-The Applicant is thus explicitly prohibited, in order to prevent discrimination of the other Applicants and to ensure the diligence of the procedure, to have any contact whatsoever regarding the tender with any other persons of IDH than those contacts obtained via the aforementioned email address, with the exception of the presentation as referred to in paragraph 10.3 (Presentation) of these Tender Guidelines.
+The Applicant is thus explicitly prohibited, in order to prevent discrimination of the other Applicants and to ensure the diligence of the procedure, to have any contact whatsoever regarding the tender with any other persons of IDH than those contacts obtained via the aforementioned email address

 The documents provided by or on behalf of IDH will be handled with confidentiality.
 The Applicant will also impose a duty of confidentiality on any parties that it engages.
 Any breach of the duty of confidentiality by the Applicant or its engaged third parties will give IDH grounds for exclusion of the Applicant, without requiring any prior written or verbal warning.